 Study how a leader teaches a dance and then how they lead it through the course of the dance itself and how they bring it to an end.
 Watch other dance leaders, if you can, and also see how different dances need to be led in different ways.
 See which aspects of leading you think you could do if you led a dance, and maybe decide what you are not yet ready to do.
 This might be the point at which to undergo some training.
 This may be on a formal training course, or else working with a dance leader who is prepared to pass on some of what they know to you.

 2. Are there costs to being a dance leader?

 Yes.
-Once you are actively leading public dances, you will need to become a Teacher member of the DUPUK and also find a dance mentor, most of whom ask for a fee for the assistance which they give.
-Details of both of these are given below.
+Once you are actively leading public dances, you will need to become a member of the DUP UK Leader’s Guild and also find a dance mentor, most of whom ask for a fee for the assistance which they give.
+Details of both of these are elsewhere on this website.

 3. Must I be trained before I can lead dances?

-It is not an official requirement that you must undergo any training in order to lead the dances – the only stipulation is that you have a dance mentor who is a member of the DUP Mentor Teachers Guild and are current with the relevant membership subscription of the DUPUK network (which two things together also automatically makes you a current member of the international body, the Leaders Guild).
+It is not an official requirement that you must undergo any training in order to lead the dances – the only stipulation is that you have a dance mentor and are up-to-date with your fees for membership of the DUP UK Leader’s Guild.

 Formal training courses have been run in the past, and require commitment to attending the whole course and for fees to be paid.
 Informal coaching by private arrangement with a suitably experienced leader is another way to learn.
 You may choose whichever path suits your personal circumstances.